Overview

 import { GTProvider } from 'gt-react';

-• Ideally, it should be placed as high in the tree as possible, such as in your root component.
+Important: The provider should wrap your entire application and be placed as high in the component tree as possible, such as in your root App component.

-See the GTProvider page for more information.
+See the GTProvider API reference for more information.

 The <T> component